BlueSky2311/NAMD_config_generator/README.md

 - `common`: Parameters shared across all stages
 - `minimization`: Parameters specific to the minimization stage
-- `heating`: Parameters specific to the heating stage
 - `equilibration`: Parameters specific to the equilibration stage
 - `production`: Parameters specific to the production stage